Newbyl/FR-CNN-with-NAN/README.md

     return Ladv
 ```

-I also did small changes to get all the useful statistics and add the new losses to the model.
+I also did <strong>small changes</strong> to get all the useful statistics and add the new losses to the model.

 ## What I need to improve